Gram098/CSE471Proj1/README.md

 30 - The recording is synchronized

-35 - One Effect has been applied
+35 - One Effect has been applied ( fuzz effect )

 40 - There are at least 30 points in the score where the effect was modified/controlled